xopxe/ahsm/README.md

 local ahsm=require'ahsm'
 ```

-To create a hsm, you do:
+To create an HSM, you do:

-- define states.
+- Define states.
-- define transitions.
+- Define transitions.
 - compose states.
-- integrate with your application.
+- Integrate with your application.

 ### Defining states

 States can be leaf or composite.
 We will deal with composite states later.
 A state is a table you initialized with the `ahsm.state` call.
-You can add code to the state to be executed at different moments trough it's lifetime:
+You can add code to the state to be executed at different moments through its lifetime:

 ```lua
 local s1 = ahsm.state {}              -- an empty state